onfleet/ruby-onfleet/README.md

 Creation and integration of API keys are performed through the [Onfleet dashboard](https://onfleet.com/dashboard#/manage).

-To start utilizing the library, you simply need to create an `Onfleet` object with your API key:
+To start utilizing the library, you simply need to create an `Onfleet` object and set your `Configuration` with your API key:
 ```
-config = Onfleet.new("YOUR_API_KEY")
+config = Onfleet::Configuration.new("YOUR_API_KEY")
 ```

-An optional `base_url` can be included as a 2nd query parameter when initializing the Onfleet class if running testing in the sandbox environment - "https://staging.onfleet.com/api/v2".
+An optional `base_url` can be included as a 2nd query parameter when initializing the Onfleet module if running testing in the sandbox environment - "https://staging.onfleet.com/api/v2".
 Otherwise, production will be the default.

 ```
-config = Onfleet.new("YOUR_API_KEY", "https://staging.onfleet.com/api/v2")
+config = Onfleet::Configuration.new("YOUR_API_KEY", "https://staging.onfleet.com/api/v2")
 ```

 An `Onfleet config` instance will need to be passed as an argument to any subsequent API calls that will contain your configurations.